-The 2013 amendments also tilted the composition of the CENI bureau in the ruling party's favor, as the majority appoints three positions in the bureau (out of six), including the vice president one, who maintain extraordinary prerogatives.
-36 The current dispensation therefore limits the opposition's role in the most sensitive aspects of the CENI's mandate.
+The 2013 amendments also tilted the composition of the CENI bureau in the ruling party's favor, as the majority appoints three of the six positions in the bureau, including the vice president, who maintain extraordinary prerogatives.
+The current dispensation therefore limits the opposition's role in the most sensitive aspects of the CENI's mandate.

-The 2013 organic law and the internal regulations thereunder should thus be revised to redefine the appointment process of the bureau, with discussion on the appointment of independent technical experts or civil service members through an open and transparent mechanism.
-The law requires neutrality and impartiality of the bureau, 37 but in practice, bureau members appointed by political parties have tended to remain loyal to them.
-Congolese civil society hence proposes to eliminate politically appointed CENI members from the bureau entirely, so that only technocrats would staff the bureau.
+The 2013 organic law and the internal regulations thereunder should thus be revised to redefine the bureau's appointment process, with discussion on the appointment of independent technical experts or civil service members through an open and transparent mechanism.
+The law requires the bureau to be neutral and impartial,37 but, in practice, bureau members appointed by political parties have tended to remain loyal to them.
+Congolese civil society proposes to eliminate politically appointed CENI members from the bureau entirely, so that only technocrats would staff the bureau.

-Extraordinary powers (such as preliminary results announcement by the CENI president) currently concentrated by the 2013 organic law in the president, vice president, and bureau must be re-stratified across the plenary, to ensure effective internal checks-and-balances.
-The necessity to concentrate most executive powers within the bureau should also be studied, and certain presidential, vice presidential, and bureau powers could be re-devolved to the plenary, which could boost transparency and accountability.
+Extraordinary powers - such as preliminary results announcement by the CENI president - currently concentrated by the 2013 organic law in the president, vice president and bureau must be restratified across the plenary to ensure effective internal checks and balances.
+The necessity to concentrate most executive powers within the bureau should also be studied, and certain presidential, vice-presidential and bureau powers could be redevolved to the plenary, which could boost transparency and accountability.

-Select provisions in the regulatory framework could be strengthened, 38 although CENI compliance with the framework remains the most problematic issue.
-Greater transparency in the appointment of members, recruitment of staff, shortlists, and civil society monitoring of the commission appointment process should be introduced to guarantee the neutrality and impartiality of each member.
-The shortlist could be published to allow citizens to challenge a nominee within a specific timeframe based on evidence that they do not meet the criteria.
+Select provisions in the regulatory framework could be strengthened,38 although CENI compliance with the framework remains the most problematic issue.
+Greater transparency in the appointment of members, recruitment of staff, shortlists and civil society monitoring of the commission appointment process should be introduced to guarantee each member's neutrality and impartiality.
+The shortlist could be published to allow citizens to challenge a nominee within a specific timeframe based on evidence that he or she does not meet the criteria.
 The DRC could also consider establishing a committee to compile a temporary list of candidates for the bureau.